milesj/boost/docs/common.md

 path.resolve().path(); // Resolved accurately
 ```

-Furthermore, the static `Path.create()` method can be used to factory a `Path` instance from a
+Furthermore, the static `Path.create()` and `Path.resolve()` methods can be used to factory a `Path`
-string or an existing instance.
-Especially useful when used in combination with the `PortablePath`
+instance from a string or an existing instance.
+Especially useful when used in combination with the
-type.
+`PortablePath` type.

 ```ts
 Path.create('some/file/path'); // Path